ember-learn/guides-source/guides/release/upgrading/editions.md

 #### Getting used to `this` in templates

-You can of `this` as meaning, an argument came from `this` component or controller, not a parent context.
+You can think of `this` as meaning, an argument came from `this` component or controller, not a parent context.

 Local variables,
 introduced via a yield, can still be referred to directly (without `this`) since they're